raphlinus/raphlinus.github.io/_posts/2019-04-04-font-fallback.md

 ### Windows

-For Windows 8.1 and later, there is a pretty good API for finding the fallback fonts: the [IDWriteFontFallback] interace.
+For Windows 8.1 and later, there is a pretty good API for finding the fallback fonts: the [IDWriteFontFallback] interface.
 This is a query *by string,* so it will need to be queried often, and it is difficult to cache the results.
 A good feature is that it doesn't bother with unused fonts.

 On older versions of Windows, there are a number of approaches, probably the best is to do layout for the string using the platform renderer, and then use a custom "renderer" that doesn't actually render, but instead collects references to the fonts.
 Firefox does a version of this.
 Chrome does something similar but uses the older Uniscribe as well (this is compatible all the way back to XP).